 Rectus diastasis is a condition experienced by women during pregnancy.

 Diastasis recti can be due to multiple pregnancies, or just one pregnancy, being smaller in stature, but there are numerous reasons.
+Often seeing your local family physician is great p[lace to geta referral.

 Rectus diastasis is a split down the center of your abdomen.
 The linea alba that holds the fascia together will split with an overload in the abdomen, ie: your baby growing.
 This can create numerous issues.
 When the abdomen does not have that same stability, then that changes the stability of the pelvis and of your lumbar spine.
+In treating this condition, often seeing a local massage therapist for muscle tension, a local personal trainer for muscle strength and a physiotherapist for release and conditioning is a good option.

 We generally see women with a one-to-two finger split during pregnancy.
 And that is something to look for while you’re pregnant.
 Things that can increase the incidence of a diastasis occurring is doing sit-ups, or sitting straight up in bed, and not being cautious to roll over or take care of that midline and abdomen.
 Physiotherapist